BEFORE YOU ARRIVE AT UC Santa Barbara

 You may arrive no more than 30 days prior to the start date printed on your visa certificate of eligibility (DS-2019).
 Students who do not have pre-arranged housing are advised to arrive as early as possible.

 - Fall: September 22, 2022

 Office of International Students and Scholars Events

-CALI stands for California, and it also stands for Cultural Awareness, Laws, and Immigration--issues that have special importance for international students.
+CALI is another way to say California, and it also stands for Cultural Awareness, Laws, and Immigration--issues that have special importance for international students.
 You must complete the online CALI training but are not required to attend UCSB new student orientation.
 You are invited to attend mandatory webinars, video tutorials and will receive email newsletters.

 New Student Check-in